-PRP (platelet rich plasma) is a stronger biocellular treatment.
+PRP (platelet-rich plasma) is a stronger cellular treatment.
 It promotes torn tendon regeneration and repair of worn ligaments.
-PRP Prolotherapy technique is used in more advanced tendon and ligaments tears.
+PRP Prolotherapy technique is used in more advanced tendon and ligament tears.
 It directly delivers growth factors in the damaged tissue and activates a signaling mechanism that stimulates the body’s stem cell production and recruitment to the site of injury.
-Repair and new tissue growth occurs quickly and naturally.
+Repair and new tissue growth occur quickly and naturally.

-Stem Cell therapy is the most advanced regenerative technique available.
+Self-renewal cellular therapy is the most advanced regenerative technique available.
 Stem cells are extracted from either the bone marrow or fat and are immediately reinjected into the injured areas of the shoulder.
-Direct delivery of mesenchymal stem cells into the affected shoulder area allows for repair by growth of new healthy tissue.
+Direct delivery of mesenchymal stem cells into the affected shoulder area allows for repair by the growth of new healthy tissue.

 Dr. Kaplan’s in-depth knowledge of peptide therapy allows him to stimulate repair and regeneration with specifically selected peptides.
 Tissue-repairing peptides BPC and Thymosin beta 4 are used in the injection solutions and CJC/ Ipamorellin is often used to stimulate stem cell activity before the procedure.
 These peptides stimulate and enhance, Dextrose prolotherapy, PRP, and Stem cell regenerative potential.

 - Calcific tendinosis

 - Elbow arthritis